Raiondesu/intl-schematic/packages/plugins/README.md

 making them work and allowing to extend the features of `intl-schematic` almost infinitely.\
 However, this is not enough for typescript to provide helpful type-hints when using the library.

-In order to help typescript infer as much information about the plugins that are used for a specific key, `intl-schematic` provides 2 main ways to define the needed types both declaratively and imperatively.
+In order to help typescript infer as much information as possible about the plugins that are used for a specific key, `intl-schematic` provides 2 main ways to define the needed types both declaratively and imperatively.

 ### `match` type-guards